-78. Northrop made other false or fraudulent representations directly or indirectly to the United States regarding progress on the SP-3 program.
+81. Northrop made other false or fraudulent representations directly or indirectly to the United States regarding progress on the SP-3 program.
 These false representations extended to and included the progress of work on the prime product.
 The purpose of these representations was to obtain payments from the United States.
-Northrop employees performed work on various stages of the SP-3 program that Northrop previously represented to the United States as having been completed directly or indirectly.
-Conversely, on information and belief, Northrop represented, through SP-3 project management personnel, including Watson, Ed Hecht and Dick Gillette, SP-3 program manager, that test stations and procedures for various RF circuit assemblies were functional when Northrop knew that they as well as the prime product were not.
+Northrop employees performed work on various stages of the SP-3 program that were previously represented by Northrop directly or indirectly to the United States as having been completed.
+Conversely, on information and belief, Northrop represented, through SP-3 project management personnel, including Watson, Ed Hecht and Dick Gillette, SP-3 program manager, that test stations and procedures for various RF circuit assemblies were functional when Northrop knew they were not, as well as the prime product, were functional when Northrop knew they were not.